 \item Performance is further improved by contrastive alignment and the addition of decoders, which increase the robustness and expressiveness of the learned embeddings.
 These enhancements are especially beneficial for parameter estimation and spectral prediction.

 \item We explore the use of SBI as an alternative to MLPs for downstream parameter estimation.
-SBI provides improved uncertainty modeling and higher precision for certain parameters, albeit at greater inference cost and lower model capacity.
+SBI provides improved uncertainty modeling and higher precision for certain parameters, albeit at a higher inference cost and a lower model capacity.

 \item Our models support both in-modal and cross-modal spectrum retrieval, as well as spectrum-to-spectrum prediction across modalities.
 High similarity and prediction scores demonstrate that the learned representations capture shared physical information.
 These modules also offer promising avenues for anomaly detection and similarity-based searches in large spectral archives. \end{itemize}